Saluki

 Are they easy to train?

-They are independent thinkers and can be challenging to train compared to working breeds.
+They are independent thinkers and can be difficult to train; they require patient, positive reinforcement.

 View Official FCI Standard